The 7 best AI documentation assistants I tested in 2026

 • Powerful simulations: You can test the AI on thousands of your past tickets to see how it would have responded, which gives you a ton of confidence before going live.

-• Connects to everything: It links up with help desks, wikis like Confluence and Google Docs, and chat tools to pull all your knowledge together.
+• Connects to everything: It links up with help desks, wikis like Confluence and Google Docs, and chat tools to build one AI knowledge base from your scattered docs.

 • Lots of customization: You get a ton of control.
 You can define the AI's personality, decide which tickets it should handle, and even create custom actions to do things like look up order info in Shopify or escalate a ticket to a specific person.